CyberDefend3r/Py-Docs-Bot/README.md

 ```

 **Things to keep in mind**
+- To prevent the bot from spamming posts, the bot will not reply if it clouldn't find a valid documentation link based on your search terms.
+It will silently ignore the request.
-- The keyword and search terms must be on its own line in your comment or it will be ignored by the bot.
+- The keyword and search terms must be on own line in your comment or it will be ignored by the bot.
 - Full method path is required and the paths are case sensitive.
-(Correct: `!docs pathlib.Path`, Incorrect: `!docs Path`).
-The exceptions are if you want to return python documentation for the entire module (`!docs pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions.
+(Correct: `!docs pathlib.Path`, Incorrect: `!docs pathlib.path`, or `!docs Path`).
+The exceptions are if you want to return python documentation for the entire module (`!docs pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions (`!docs map, filter`).

 # Example